dotnet/runtime/docs/design/coreclr/jit/viewing-jit-dumps.md

 ## Specifying method names

-Some environment variables such as `DOTNET_JitDump` take a set of patterns specifying method names.
+Some environment variables such as `COMPlus_JitDump` take a set of patterns specifying method names.
 The matching works in the following way:
 * The environment variable is a space-separated list of patterns that can be quoted if they need to contain spaces.
 * Patterns can contain * and ? wildcards matching respectively any characters and any 1 character.
 * If the pattern contains a ':' character, then the string matched against is prefixed with `ClassName:`.